alaffin12/stackedit/Caught by Stradh.md

 If they get too pushy she will eject them.
 If they get REALLY too pushy she will try to have them assassinated.
 But ideally she will get them on her side, because the revolution starts tomorrow!

+The party might also be inclined to investigate Lady Wachter's claims after dinner.
+If they want to, allow them to explore the Baron's mansion (map is available, but try theatre of the mind I guess?)

 ### Tsolenka Pass